"You have to know the past to understand the present."

 which previously independent city states and tribal peoples had to yield up concessions.

-Imperial Rome rose to power but eventually went into a decline, surviving as a "Byzantine" empire centered on Constantinople but losing its western homeland of Italy, and adjacent provinces
+Imperial Rome rose to power but eventually went into a decline, surviving as a "Byzantine" empire centered on Constantinople but losing its western homeland of Italy, and nearby provinces

 such as Gaul, Britannia and Spain to the control of "Germanic" migrant peoples.
 As further